yhyumiles/Microeconometrics/README.md

 # Microeconometrics
-These slides are presentation slides used in a Microeconometrics coursework at Kyoto Univ.
+These are presentation slides used in a Microeconometrics coursework at Kyoto University.